United States government online resource removals under the second Trump administration: Justice and crime websites

+The Department of Justice (DOJ) removed over 180 pages as of February 2, including all state-level crime data and seven pages with information on anti-LGBTQ hate crimes.
 At least 1,000 pages from the Office of Justice Programs, a crime prevention research organization, were removed as of February 2.
-This included information on violence in teenage dating, and a blog post regarding grants that went toward combating hate crimes.
+This included information on teen relationship violence, and a blog post regarding grants directed toward combating hate crimes.

-The Department of Justice (DOJ) removed over 180 pages as of February 2, including all state-level crime data and seven pages with information on anti-LGBTQ hate crimes.

 The Marshals Service saw two pages removed, relating to correctional facility standards and fitness readiness requirements.
 The National Law Enforcement Accountability Database, which tracked federal police officer misconduct, was removed as of February 20.

-In March, the Department of Justice deleted the page about a study showing that undocumented immigrants commit less crime than citizens.
+In March, the DOJ deleted a study showing that undocumented immigrants commit less crime than American citizens.

-In September 2025, a study conducted by the National Institute of Justice showing that white supremacist and far-right violence were the most common forms of terrorism and domestic violent extremism in the United States was deleted.

-The Not One More Report, on missing and murdered Native Americans, disappeared from the Department of Justice's website in February 2025; the administration said that the report, mandated by Congress by the Not Invisible Act, was removed to ensure compliance with one of Trump's executive orders.
+In September 2025, a study conducted by the National Institute of Justice was deleted which showed that white supremacist and far-right violence were the most common forms of terrorism and domestic violent extremism in the United States.
+The Not One More Report on missing, murdered, and disappeared Native Americans was removed from the DOJ's website in February 2025; the administration said that the report, mandated by Congress by the Not Invisible Act, was pulled to ensure compliance with one of Trump's recent executive orders.

 Healthcare and social services websites

 Head Start, a U.S. federal aid program for low-income childcare, had over 200 pages removed as of February 2, including advice on establishing familial routines and guidance to help prevent postpartum depression.
 The removals followed a freeze of federal funds to the program days earlier.

 As of February 2, nearly 150 pages had been removed from the Substance Abuse and Mental Health Services Administration website.
 This included more than 50 press releases about using a helpline following shootings or natural disasters.
 The Health Resources and Services Administration deleted 18 pages from their website as of February 2, including information on the Mpox vaccine and opioid addiction among women.
 Three pages from the Department of Veterans Affairs were removed as of February 2, including information on healthcare for minority and LGBTQ veterans, as well as the equity of the Southeast Louisiana Veterans Health Care System.
 ReproductiveRights.gov, an HHS website providing information on reproductive care, was taken offline.
 The website was launched by the Biden administration following the overruling of Roe v.
 Wade.